RedHatOfficial/RedHatFont/webfonts/README.md

 ## Local development

-Generate new minified versions of the CSS files by running `npm run minifiy` at the project root.
+Generate new minified versions of the CSS files by running `npm run minify` at the project root.

 Spin up a local browser to review the `./index.html` file by running `npm run local` at the project root.